Neuropathic arthropathy

-Neuropathic arthropathy (or neuropathic osteoarthropathy), also known as Charcot joint (often Charcot foot) after the first to describe it, Jean-Martin Charcot, refers to progressive degeneration of a weight-bearing joint, a process marked by bony destruction, bone resorption, and eventual deformity due to loss of sensation.
-Onset is usually insidious.

-If this pathological process continues unchecked, it can result in joint deformity, ulceration and/or superinfection, loss of function, and in the worst-case scenario, amputation or death.
-Early identification of joint changes is the best way to limit morbidity.
+Neuropathic arthropathy (also known as Charcot neuroarthropathy or diabetic arthropathy), refers to a progressive fragmentation of bones and joints in the presence of neuropathy.
+It can occur in any joint where denervation is present, although it most frequently presents in the foot and ankle.
+It follows an episodic pattern of early inflammation followed by periarticular destruction, bony coalescence, and finally bony remodeling.
+This can lead to considerable deformity and morbidity, including limb instability, ulceration, infection, and amputation.

+The diagnosis of Charcot neuroarthropathy is made clinically and should be considered whenever a patient presents with warmth and swelling around a joint in the presence of neuropathy.
+Although counterintuitive, pain is present in many cases despite the neuropathy.
+Some sort of trauma or microtrauma is thought to initiate the cycle but often patients will not remember because of numbness.
+Misdiagnosis is common.

+The goal of treatment is to avoid ulceration, create joint stability, and to maintain a plantigrade foot.
+Early recognition, patient education, and protection of joints through various offloading methods is important in treating this disorder.
+Surgery can be considered in cases of advanced joint destruction.

 Symptoms and signs

 The clinical presentation varies depending on the stage of the disease from mild swelling to severe swelling and moderate deformity.
 Inflammation, erythema, pain and increased skin temperature (3–7 degrees Celsius) around the joint may be noticeable on examination.
 X-rays may reveal bone resorption and degenerative changes in the joint.
 These findings in the presence of intact skin and loss of protective sensation are pathognomonic of acute Charcot arthropathy.

 Roughly 75% of patients experience pain, but it is less than what would be expected based on the severity of the clinical and radiographic findings.